Tehran: Buses

-Bicycle

-Bdood is a dockless bike-sharing company in Iran.
-Founded in 2017, it is available in the central and northwest regions of the capital city of Tehran.
-The company has plans to expand across the city in the future.

-In the first phase, the application covers the flat areas of Tehran and they would be out of use in poor weather conditions.

-Riders can use 29 parking lots for the bikes across Enqelab Avenue, Keshavarz Boulevard, Beheshti Street and Motahhari Avenue in which the bikes are available 24/7 for riders.

 Railway and subway

 Tehran has a central railway station that connects services round the clock to various cities in the country, along with a Tehran–Europe train line also running.
 The feasibility study and conceptual planning of the construction of Tehran's subway system were started in the 1970s.
-The first two of the eight projected metro lines were opened in 2001.

 Airport

 Tehran is served by the international airports of Mehrabad and Imam Khomeini.
 Mehrabad Airport, an old airport in western Tehran that doubles as a military base, is mainly used for domestic and charter flights.
 Imam Khomeini Airport, located 50 km south of the city, handles the main international flights.

 Parks and green spaces

 There are over 2,100 parks within the metropolis of Tehran, with one of the oldest being Jamshidie Park, which was first established as a private garden for Qajar prince Jamshid Davallu, and was then dedicated to the last empress of Iran, Farah Pahlavi.
 The total green space within Tehran stretches over 12,600 hectares, covering over 20 percent of the city's area.
 The Parks and Green Spaces Organization of Tehran was established in 1960, and is responsible for the protection of the urban nature present in the city.

 Tehran's Birds Garden is the largest bird park in Iran.
 There is also a zoo located on the Tehran–Karaj Expressway, housing over 290 species within an area of about five hectares.
 In 2009, the Ab-o-Atash Park ("Water and Fire park") was founded.
 Its main features are an open water fountain area for cooling in the hot climate, fire towers, and an amphitheatre.